 The trick is remembering when to look at which note.

 Rabbi Jack Abramowitz is Torah Content Editor at the Orthodox Union.
-He is the author of six books, including The Tzniyus Book and The Taryag Companion.
-His latest work, The God Book, is available from OU Press as well as on Amazon.
+He is the author of nine books, including The Tzniyus Book, The Taryag Companion, The God Book and Ask Rabbi Jack.
+His two-volume The Complete Targum Onkelos is available from Kodesh Press as well as on Amazon.

 The words of this author reflect his/her own opinions and do not necessarily represent the official position of the Orthodox Union.